SHRUTHI66D8/Personal-Portfolio/README.md

 This personal portfolio website is designed to highlight a web developer's skills, projects, and experience in a clear and visually appealing way.
 It showcases the developer's technical proficiency while also being user-friendly and easy to navigate.
 The layout is mobile-responsive, making it suitable for all screen sizes.
 By adding sections for personal background, technical skills, and sample projects, this website serves as a great online resume.
- Gained hands-on experience with #Prodigy InfoTech#internship
+ Gained hands-on experience with #ProdigyInfoTech#internship